Bruno-SSC/bento/commit_log.md

 com2
     basically done with the desktop elements. com3
-    updated the classes name for better semantic
+    updated the classes name for better semantic. com4
+    moved all grid items for isolated components and fairly progress (almost everything) in the mobile base styling.